 According to a cast sign panel at the parapet, this building was built in 1925 as the Christopher Columbus Hall.
-Christopher Columbus Halls were established by Italian American communities as social organizations in many cities.
+Christopher Columbus Halls established in many cities by Italian-American communities as social organizations.
 Ensley had a significant population of Italian-Americans, many of whom worked at the T.C.I. mill and others who were merchants, shopkeepers, and tradesmen.

-Construction and design details of this Folk Victorian style building indicate that it was constructed circa 1905.
-A one-story store building is shown at this location on the 1902 Sanborn Map and this building is shown on the 1911 edition as a two-unit commercial building with a warehouse to the west and a store to the east.
+Construction and design details indicate that this building was constructed circa 1905.
+A 1-story store building is show at this location on the 1902 Sanborn Map and this building is shown on the 1911 edition as a 2-unit commercial building with a warehouse to the west and a store to the east.
 The 1928 edition shows the building as a wholesale grocery operation and the 1951 map shows it as "one store" with a club on the 2nd floor.